Health & Wellness

 No More Excuses

-With rising obesity rates throughout the U.S. and as citizens of Charlotte grow more aware of the importance of healthy living, organizations throughout Charlotte have placed a growing emphasis on health, nutrition and wellness.
-Carolinas Corporate Health & Wellness, utilizing the comprehensive resources of Carolinas HealthCare System, offers employers a full range of occupational health and wellness services.
+As obesity rates rise throughout the U.S. and citizens of Charlotte grow more aware of the importance of healthy living, organizations throughout Charlotte have placed a growing emphasis on health, nutrition and wellness.
+Carolinas HealthCare System HEALTHWORKS, offers employers a full range of corporate health and wellness services.
 These are provided for companies in North and South Carolina as extra resources and incentives for their employees to live healthy lifestyles.

-Local government got involved in the health and fitness trend several years ago by mandating sidewalks in new neighborhoods, expanding Parks and Recreation facilities, enhancing healthy choices in the public school system’s nutrition program, and creating a program called the Fit City Challenge.
-The Fit City Challenge offers encouragement, support and a wide variety of resources to help people exercise more, eat more fruits and vegetables, set goals and track their progress through its interactive Web site, www.fitcitychallenge.org.
+Local government got involved in the health and fitness trend several years ago by mandating sidewalks in new neighborhoods, expanding parks and recreation facilities, enhancing healthy choices in Charlotte-Mecklenburg Schools’ nutrition program, and creating a program called the Fit City Challenge.
+The Fit City Challenge offers encouragement, support and a wide variety of resources to help people exercise more, eat more fruits and vegetables, set goals and track their progress through its interactive website, www.fitcitychallenge.org.

-Charlotte is home to many fantastic farmers markets offering produce and homemade goods from local growers and merchants in the months of growing season.
+Charlotte is home to many fantastic farmers markets offering produce and homemade goods from local growers and merchants.
 Many of the city's top restaurants even use these markets to prepare their menus.
-Charlotte is also offering healthy eating options at groceries, as well as stores such as Earth Fare, Trader Joes and Whole Foods, which offer natural and organic foods at moderate prices.
+Charlotte is also offering healthy eating options at groceries, as well as stores such as Earth Fare, Healthy Home Market, Trader Joes and Whole Foods, which offer natural and organic foods at moderate prices.

 Before someone in your family needs immediate care, finding a physician should be a top priority.
-In a new city finding the right doctor can be challenging but looking at listings offered by your health insurer is the first step.
+In a new city, finding the right doctor can be challenging; however, looking at listings offered by your health insurer is the first step.
 In addition, asking neighbors, friends or co-workers if they can recommend any of the physicians, dentists, or other specialists on your list will be beneficial in choosing what is right for you.

 If you still need help, several local services are available to help you find a physician who is currently accepting patients: